ModDota/moddota.github.io/_articles/abilities/passing-abilityvalues-values-into-lua.md

 The first one will get the value for the **current level** of the ability.

-The second one will get the value for the **specified level** of the ability
+The second one will get the value for the **specified level** of the ability.

 The first one is the most common and should be **used every time**, unless you need the value for a specific level.